How can we help you today?

 Domain registration costs

 A website is crucial to your e-commerce business.
 But before you can set it up, you’ll need a website name, also called a domain name.
-This is the web address people type to find you online, like yourbusinessname.com.
+It’s the web address people type to find you online, like yourbusinessname.com.
 It helps your target audience know where to go.

 On Network Solutions, a .com domain starts at $11.99 per year unless it’s a premium domain.
 If you want added privacy and protection, you can add it for an extra fee.